pingcap/docs/tidb-lightning/tidb-lightning-faq.md

 ## What is the minimum TiDB/TiKV/PD cluster version supported by Lightning?

 The version of TiDB Lightning should be the same as the cluster.
 If you use the Local-backend mode, the earliest available version is 4.0.0.
-If you use the Importer-backend mode or the TiDB-backend mode, the earliest available version is 2.0.9, but it is recommended to use the latest stable version (3.0).
+If you use the Importer-backend mode or the TiDB-backend mode, the earliest available version is 2.0.9, but it is recommended to use the 3.0 stable version.

 ## Does TiDB Lightning support importing multiple schemas (databases)?